 From a microbiological point of view, the product should be used immediately.
-If not used immediately, in-use storage times and conditions prior to use are the responsibility of the user and would normally not be longer than 24 hours at 30°C.
+If not used immediately, in-use storage times and conditions prior to use are the responsibility of the user and would normally not be longer than 24 hours at the 2°C to 8°C, unless reconstitution has been taken place in controlled and validated aseptic conditions.